ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Although you can define variables in the inventory source, you can also use :ref:`vars_plugins` to define alternate sources for variables.

-For example, the default vars plugin shipped with Ansible (:ref:`host_group_vars`) allows the use of separate host and group variables files, which may help you organize your variable values more easily.
+For example, the default vars plugin shipped with Ansible (:ref:`host_group_vars <host_group_vars_vars>`) allows the use of separate host and group variables files, which may help you organize your variable values more easily.
 You can also use lists and hash data in host and group variables files, which you cannot do in your main inventory file.

 For this plugin, host and group variable files must use YAML syntax.
 Valid file extensions include '.yml', '.yaml', '.json', or no file extension.
 See :ref:`yaml_syntax` if you are new to YAML.